HEPTACOM/heptaconnect-docs/docs/how-to/001-core-development.md

 This is all about setting up a development environment to work on HEPTAconnect projects.

 ## Technical requirements

-* php 7.4 or above
+* PHP 7.4 or above
-* composer 1.8 or above
+* Composer 1.8 or above

 ## Used tools, technologies and techniques